ggeorgelewis/content-help-portal/README.md

 komgo is an Open Financing Platform designed to efficiently and securely connect finance providers and commodity traders.
 It can be easily integrated with smart contract and other platforms to provide a complete network-based trading platform that empowers the entire commodity ecosystem.

-The platform achieves this through the the following key capabilities :
+The platform achieves this through the the following key capabilities:

 * **User Administration**
   User administration allows organisations to manage platform users to ensure people are only able to perform the actions they are authorised to perform.